srijanshukla18/murmur/README.md

 ## Configuration

-Defaults live in `murmur.conf`.
-To override, copy it to `~/.config/murmur/murmur.conf` and edit values.
+Defaults live in `murmur.toml`.
+To override, copy it to `~/.config/murmur/murmur.toml` (or `config.toml`) and edit values.
 All parameter explanations and tuning tips live as comments inside that file.

 Environment overrides are supported for `MURMUR_HOTKEY`, `MURMUR_MODEL`, and `MURMUR_SOUND`.